apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **transport.keyStoreType** The type of keyStore being used.
 Default is to read from the system property "javax.net.ssl.keyStoreType" If not set then default is "JKS".
 + **transport.trustStoreType** The type of trustStore being used.
 Default is to read from the system property "javax.net.ssl.trustStoreType" If not set then default is "JKS".
 + **transport.storeType** This will set both the keystoreType and trustStoreType to the same value.
 If not set then the keyStoreType and trustStoreType will default to the values specified above.
 + **transport.contextProtocol** The protocol argument used when getting an SSLContext.
-Default is "TLS".
+Default is TLS, or TLSv1.2 if using OpenSSL.
 + **transport.enabledCipherSuites** The cipher suites to enable, comma separated.
 No default, meaning the context default ciphers are used.
 Any disabled ciphers are removed from this.
 + **transport.disabledCipherSuites** The cipher suites to disable, comma separated.
 Ciphers listed here are removed from the enabled ciphers.
 No default.
 + **transport.enabledProtocols** The protocols to enable, comma separated.
 No default, meaning the context default protocols are used.
 Any disabled protocols are removed from this.